 The space between the MIN and MAX marks on the dipstick corresponds to 0.5 US qts (0.5 liter).
-Do not fill the transmission with too much oil, since this can result in oil being ejected from the transmission.
+Do not fill the transmission with too much fluid, since this can result in fluid being ejected from the transmission.

-Too little oil, on the other hand, can negatively affect transmission operation, particularly in very cold weather.
+Too little fluid, on the other hand, can negatively affect transmission operation, particularly in very cold weather.